 Can’t climb the stairs as your knee is unstable or gives way due to weakness

 The knee is the largest and most complicated joint in your body, consisting of four bones:

-Femur – the large bone in the thigh
+The femur is the large bone in the thigh

-Tibia – the large shin bone
+Tibia is the large shin bone

-Fibula – the small shin bone located next to the tibia
+The fibula is the small shin bone located next to the tibia

 Patella is the knee cap which is the bone in front of the knee